ljdursi/computecanadian/discussion-paper/04_principles.md

 reality of several funding partners.**

-The majority of funding for Compute Canada is driven by the provinces and institutions with only 40% coming from national sources.
-The provinces will reasonably have different priorities than the national government, and their priorities and existing capabilities will differ amongst themselves.
+The majority of funding for Compute Canada is driven by the provinces and institutions with only 40% coming from federal sources.
+The provinces will reasonably have different priorities than the federal government, and their priorities and existing capabilities will differ amongst themselves.
 Any organizational structure or process that doesn’t acknowledge and accommodate these perfectly valid and healthy tensions